Kasiks Canned Dog Food Review

 And lastly, this food contains chelated minerals, minerals that have been chemically attached to protein.
 This makes them easier to absorb.
 Chelated minerals are usually found in better dog foods.

-Judging by its ingredients alone, Kasiks Dog Food looks like an above-average wet product.
+Based on its ingredients alone, Kasiks canned dog food looks like an above-average wet product.

 Free of any plant-based protein boosters, this looks like the profile of a wet product containing a significant amount of meat.

-Kasiks is a grain-free wet dog food using an abundance of named meats as its main source of animal protein, thus earning the brand 5 stars.
+Kasiks is a grain-free canned dog food using an abundance of named meats as its main source of animal protein, thus earning the brand 5 stars.